Limbones Island

 Limbones Island is an island located at the southern entrance of Manila Bay.
-It is also the farthest island from Metro Manila.
+It is also the furthest island from Metro Manila.
 It is under the jurisdiction of Maragondon, Cavite.

 Geography

 Limbones Island and the other islands of Manila Bay fall under the jurisdiction of the Cavite province.
 It has a rocky landscape with the highest elevation located roughly at the island's center.
 It has an estimated area of 22.4 ha.

-Due to the fact that it is the farthest island from Metro Manila, it is the only island at the bay that was not turned into a fort by the Americans.
+Due to its location as the farthest island from Metro Manila, it is the only island at the bay which was not turned into a fort by the Americans.
 Instead of fortifying the island, they built fire control stations, docking areas, concrete staircases, and a cable system.

 History

 World War II

 During World War II, the island served as the “eye” of the Filipino and American forces guarding Manila Bay so it can see 3.9 km further out into the mouth of Manila Bay from Fort Frank.
-This is because it is situated at the bay's very entrance, making any ship coming from the South China Sea visible from anyone standing on the island.
-The island endured multiple bombings by the Japanese forces during the height of the war.
-However, no one was permanently stationed on the island during the time of the bombings.
+This is because it is situated at the bay's very entrance, making ships coming from the South China Sea visible from anyone standing on the island.
+The island endured multiple bombings by Japanese forces during the height of the war.
+However, nobody was permanently stationed on the island during the time of the bombings.